 The VPO-2 standards apply in the following mapped area.
-Where the VPO-2 boundary crosses a lot line, the entire lot is subject to these standards.
+Where the VPO-2 boundary crosses a lot line, the entire lot is subject to these standards, unless otherwise specified.

 3-6(E)(2) Protected Views

 Views protected by this VPO-2 are looking to and from the Petroglyph National Monument.